Saturday, October 4, 2025

 hide at Porini Rhino Camp.

-So many different kinds of gazelles or deer-like creatures.
+So many different kinds of deer-like creatures.

 Jackels are scavengers and mate for life.